 Looks like I picked the wrong week to quit drinking. [takes a swig from a hip flask]

 Looks like I picked the wrong week to stop taking amphetamines. [downs some pills]

 Looks like I picked the wrong week to stop sniffing glue. [has a snort, collapses out of shot]

 - A borderline case occurs in The Cannonball Run with Dr. Nikolas Van Helsing.
 He keeps injecting himself with a syringe whose contents are unknown (to the viewer).
 When The Alcoholic Jimmy Blake asks him if it's good to drink, Van Helsing replies "Dunno.
 Never tried" and immediately squirts the contents of the syringe into his mouth.

 - The Con is On: Peter is not only The Alcoholic but a completely undiscriminating drug taker.
 He buys a tray of random drugs off the dealer in the club; takes whatever pills his wife Harry hands him, usually without asking what they are; and swallows an entire bottle of prescription medication he finds in Gina's pocket.

-- Fear and Loathing in Las Vegas: Raoul Duke (Hunter S. Thompson's Author Avatar) and his friend "Dr. Gonzo" bring a gigantic valise loaded to the gills with all kinds of drugs for their journey to Vegas, and at one point (while Duke is tripping so hard that he hallucinates Dr. Gonzo slowly mutating into a devil) they argue the idea of testing fresh adrenocortex... as in cut someone's brain to get the gland and chew on it.
+- Fear and Loathing in Las Vegas: Raoul Duke (Hunter S. Thompson's Author Avatar) and his friend "Dr. Gonzo" bring a gigantic valise loaded to the gills with all kinds of drugs for their journey to Vegas, and at one point (while Duke is tripping so hard that he hallucinates Dr. Gonzo slowly mutating into a devil) they argue the idea of testing fresh pineal gland... as in cut someone's brain to get the gland and chew on it.

 - Heaven Knows What: Harley and her fellow homeless junkies will gulp liquor, sip on Dayquil, do benzos, shoot heroin, and take pretty much anything else they can get their hands on.